Using AI for GOV.UK service prototypes

-Service teams have been using the GOV.UK Prototype Kit since 2015 to get clickable journeys in front of research participants.
+Service teams have used the GOV.UK Prototype Kit since 2015 to put clickable journeys in front of research participants.
 AI changes one thing about that workflow: the time between an idea and a testable journey collapses from days to minutes.
-The rest of the discipline — research, accessibility, content design, the service assessment — does not change.
+The rest of the discipline (research, accessibility, content design, the service assessment) does not change.

 What AI prototyping changes

-The bottleneck in early-phase service design has historically been getting from a hypothesis to something a participant can click.
+The bottleneck in early-phase service design has been getting from a hypothesis to something a participant can click.
 A service designer can describe a journey in an afternoon.
-Turning that description into a Prototype Kit project — Nunjucks templates, Express routes, validation, the error summary linked to the right field — takes a competent front-end developer the better part of a week, and many teams do not have one.
+Turning that description into a Prototype Kit project (Nunjucks templates, Express routes, validation, the error summary linked to the right field) takes a competent front-end developer the better part of a week, and many teams do not have one.

 Generating that artefact from the spec compresses the loop.
 The consequences: